-16.10 Statutory Holidays
+17.10 Statutory Holidays

-Members are entitled to the following holidays: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day and any other day declared as a holiday by the President of the University or as a statutory holiday by the federal or provincial authorities, and any other day on which the University premises are declared closed by the President of the University or his or her designate.
+Members are entitled to the following holidays: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day and any other day declared as a holiday by the President of the University or as a statutory holiday by the federal or provincial authorities, and any other day on which the University premises are declared closed by the President of the University or his or her designate.

-16.11 Annual Vacation Leave
+17.11 Annual Vacation Leave

-Members of the Bargaining Unit (CASBU) who are employed on 12 month contracts will be entitled to an annual vacation leave of ten (10) working days.
+Full-time Instructors who are employed on 12 month contracts will be entitled to an annual vacation leave of twenty-two (22) working days.
 A 12-month Member employed for less than a full academic year is entitled to a proportionally shorter vacation leave.
 A Member may take the annual vacation leave or any part thereof at any time(s), provided that:

-- (a) the Member notifies the Dean in advance of each vacation period.
-In the absence of such notification, the Member will be deemed to have taken their allotted vacation days; - (b) the vacation leave will not interfere with assigned teaching or any other scheduled duties; and - (c) the vacation leave is taken in the year it is earned, it being understood that vacation leave will not be carried forward beyond the year in which it is earned and is not redeemable for its monetary value.
+(a) the Member notifies the Dean in advance of each vacation period.
+In the absence of such notification, the Member will be deemed to have taken their allotted vacation days by June 30 of the academic year;

+- (b) the vacation leave will not interfere with assigned teaching or any other scheduled duties; and - (c) the vacation leave is taken in the year it is earned, it being understood that vacation leave will not be carried forward beyond the year in which it is earned and is not redeemable for its monetary value.

-16.12 Vacation Pay
+17.12 Vacation Pay